4 people shot, 1 detained in Norfolk

 NORFOLK, Va.
-(WAVY) — An overnight shooting in Norfolk left four people injured early Friday morning.
+(WAVY) — An overnight shooting in downtown Norfolk left four people injured early Friday morning.

-According to police, they responded to the report of a shooting around 1:15 a.m. in the 200 block of East Plume Street in downtown Norfolk.
+According to police, they responded to the report of a shooting around 1:15 a.m. in the 200 block of East Plume Street at Legacy Restaurant and Lounge.

-Upon arriving on scene, police located four victims sustaining non life-threatening gunshot wounds.
-The victims have been transported to a local hospital for treatment.
+Upon arriving on scene, police located four victims with non life-threatening gunshot wounds.
+The victims were transported to a local hospital for treatment.

 According to a witness, this all happened after an altercation.